12-Day Ladakh Photography Workshop

 Day 10: Tso Moriri Lake – Tso Kar Lake – Leh

 We’ll start the morning with a drive to Tsokar Lake, stopping along the way visit the unique geo-thermal hot springs near Puga.
-The landscape will change dramatically on the way to the lake, traversing India’s second-highest pass, and then descending into another lunar landscape.
-The saltwater lake is an unusual sight with unique photographic opportunities.
+The landscape will change dramatically on the way to the lake as we traverse India’s second-highest pass before descending into another lunar landscape.
+The saltwater lake is an unusual sight with unique photographic opportunities, including bird photography for the wildlife enthusiasts.
 Once done here, we’ll head back to Leh.

 Day 11: Leh – Stok, the Royal village of Ladakh

 After breakfast, we’ll enjoy some time at a local market.
 Here we’ll see local sellers, bakers, and a whole host of other people going about their daily business.
 At lunch time we’ll head to Gyab-Thago Heritage Home in Stok, the Royal Village of Ladakh.
-Here we’ll enjoy a delicious lunch with a local family before proceeding to photograph the family, many of whom will be wearing traditional clothing, in the incredible old house, now over 200 years old.
-This is a true local experience.
+Here we’ll enjoy a delicious lunch with a local family before proceeding to photograph them in their incredible, old home.
+Many of the family members will be wearing traditional Ladakhi clothing, making for a truly unique local experience.
 We’ll enjoy our final meal together in Leh in the evening, before saying our farewells.

 Day 12: Leh departure

 After an early breakfast, transfer to Kushok Bakula terminal for your flight to Delhi.
-Time to say good bye ladakh.
+Time to say your final farewell to Ladakh.